-A bedtime routine is a great way to ensure that your preschooler gets enough sleep.
-Here are a few things to keep in mind when establishing one:
+A bedtime routine is a great way to help your preschooler get enough sleep.
+Here are a few things to keep in mind when creating one:

 Most preschoolers do still need naps during the day.
 They tend to be very active — running around, playing, going to school, and exploring their surroundings — so it's a good idea to give them a special opportunity to slow down.
 Even if your child can't fall asleep, try to set aside some quiet time during the day for relaxing.
 (And you'll probably benefit from a break too!)